 Pre-Medical & Pre-Health Studies

 At Marist College, most students who seek to enter graduate and professional programs in the health sciences after graduation major in Athletic Training, Biology, Biomedical Sciences, Biochemistry, Chemistry, or Medical Technology.
 Many health professional schools, including those in medicine, accept students who have majored in any academic field in which they have a strong interest.
 Regardless of the choice of major, however, students with career interest in medicine or the health professions generally must complete the courses listed below.
-Please note that you are very strongly advised to complete these courses or their equivalents by the end of your sophomore year.
+Marist students choosing to major in Biology, Biomedical Sciences, the Chemistry/Biochemistry B.S. track, or the B.A Biochemistry track will automatically fulfill the set of course requirements listed above.
+Students in other majors may choose the above courses as electives as their schedules allow.
+Please note that Calculus I is pre-requisite for the General Physics courses.

 |REQUIREMENT||MARIST COURSE EQUIVALENT|